 Trades and Occupation Wage Subsidy Program

-The Trades and Occupation Wage Subsidy Program (TOWSP) provides financial support to employers to hire and train skilled apprentices and occupation trainees who are registered with the Apprenticeship, Trade and Occupation Certification (ATOC) program and are residents of the NWT.
+This program provides financial support to employers to hire and train skilled apprentices and occupation trainees who are registered with the Apprenticeship, Trade and Occupation Certification Program.

 - Provide opportunities for Northwest Territories (NWT) resident apprentices and occupation trainees to gain work experience and increase workplace essential skills;